 Tomorrow, another restaurant is officially open for business in Schaumburg, a hub of shopping and dining in the northwest suburbs of Chicago.
 This will be the 32nd location of Granite City Food and Brewery, the fifth in Illinois, and it’s easy to see why they’re continuing to grow as a chain.

-I was invited last week to a special blogger preview of the restaurant, where we were treated to tastes of many of the featured items on the menu, as well as going on a brewery tour because yes, they do actually brew onsite.
-In fact, they offer 14 special seasonal beers each year with a limited run – once they’re gone, they’re gone – in addition to their own brews that they make year round.
+I was invited last week to a special blogger preview of the restaurant, where we were treated to the tastes of many of the featured items on the menu, as well as going on a brewery tour because yes, they do actually brew onsite.
+In fact, they offer 14 special seasonal beers each year with a limited run – once they’re gone, they’re gone – in addition to their own brews that they make year-round.

 Granite City Food and Brewery menu examples

-Granite City Food and Brewery (I love that they put the food first in the name, and the taste proves that there’s a reason for that) doesn’t just offer the beer in the restaurant.
+Granite City Food and Brewery (I love that they put the food first in the name, and the taste proves that there’s a reason for that) doesn’t just offer beer in the restaurant.
 If you find something you like, especially one of the seasonal brews, you can purchase a growler and bring it home.
-The growlers come in a gorgeous brown glass with a strong seal ($29) or an insulated metal that will keep your beer cold if you’re traveling ($49).
+The growlers come in gorgeous brown glass with a strong seal ($29) or an insulated metal that will keep your beer cold if you’re traveling ($49).
 Both growlers include the first fill, and subsequent fills are $15.

 The main attraction for me, however, was the food.
 With an $8.95 pricepoint for lunch 11am to 4pm weekdays, it’s an affordable destination.
 The options include some of the choices we had tried like the BBQ chicken flatbread, as well as their GC mac and cheese, a pulled pork sandwich, a buffalo chicken wrap, and more.
 Each lunch also comes with a side like the cheddar and ale soup, the Asian salad (amazing), kettle chips, and more.